LIFE AND CAREER COACHING

 You had a big decision to make when you were all of 18 or 19 years old.
 You were supposed to decide what to do with the rest of your life.

 But life doesn’t work that way.
 You don’t work that way.

 You are a dynamic creature who grows and changes with age and experience.
 So it makes perfect sense that your life and career will grow and change too.

-Your life doesn’t have to be broken in order to reach out for coaching.
+Your life doesn’t have to be broken in order to reach out for life or career coaching.